OF-VO: Efficient Navigation among Pedestrians Using Commodity Sensors: Benchmark and Results

 \section{Benchmark and Results}

-We analyze the errors in our perception module and describe our design choice to compensate the errors in Section X in the appendix of \cite{liang2021ofvo}.
+The velocity estimation is more accurate for nearby obstacles, and the inaccuracy in position estimation increases based on the distance from the robot. more details are provided in appendix X of the paper \cite{liang2021ofvo}.
 In this section, we describe the implementation details and highlight the performance of our approach in real-world and simulated scenarios.
 We also highlight the improvement in the performance of our approach in scenarios with partial observations.